fangq/iso2mesh/README.txt

      vol: the volume image after the thickening

 ==== function vol=thinbinvol(vol,layer) ====
- vol=thickenbinvol(vol,layer)
+ vol=thinbinvol(vol,layer)
- thining a binary volume by a given pixel width this is similar to bwmorph(vol,'thin',3) except this does it in 3d and only does thickening for non-zero elements (and hopefully faster)
+ thinning a binary volume by a given pixel width this is similar to bwmorph(vol,'thin',n) except this does it in 3d and only does thinning for non-zero elements (and hopefully faster)
  input:
      vol: a volumetric binary image